SeanDorff/Sean-Dorff-s-Audio-Visualizer/README.md

 # Sean Dorff's Audio Visualizer
 This Visual Studio solution taps into your Windows audio output and visualizes it as a frequency spectrum.
+There's also a nice rotating star field in the background.

 # Releases & Download
 Untested releases can be found under the [Releases](https://github.com/SeanDorff/Sean-Dorff-s-Audio-Visualizer/releases) section.

-At the moment they are not up-to-date.
+At the moment they are not always up to date.
 If you want the latest version you have to clone or download the repository and build it yourself.

 # Controls
 Use WSAD and Space/Shift to move around or up and down.
 The mouse controls your viewing direction.